missmatsuko/matsuko.ca/src/data/blog/2021-goals.md

 I'm also thinking this might be a good time to start regular therapy sessions.
 Although I'm feeling much better these days, I think that regular check-ins with a therapist might prevent future dips in my mood before they get too serious.

+**Progress**
+- Still not eating Twix!
+- Found the split challenge to intense, so started using [movr](https://movewithmovr.com/) and am aiming to get 1 5-minute movr mini done most days.

 ## Foster creativity

 I want to continue exploring creative activities and maybe find something I want to continue long-term.